 -

-The blue color was first used as a training tool to help the tech see where he had sprayed to ensure even coverage and allowed the customer to visualize the area treated.
+The blue color is used as a tool to help the technician see where they have sprayed to ensure even coverage and allow the customer to visualize the area treated.

 -

-The dye is used for liquid applications such as pre-emergent and/or post- emergent.
+The dye is only used for the liquid applications such as pre-emergent and/or post- emergent.
 Those applications are normally applied 4 times during the year where the entire lawn is sprayed blue.
+You will notice spots of blue during the other applications which are applied to weeds that are popping up in the lawn.

 -

 If the application was a pre-emergent, then the color will look darker around the edges of the lawn where they out-lined the property and then the stripes/lines are from where they over-lapped the chemical while spraying the lawn.
-If it was a fertilizer or lime application, the blue spots are from where the tech sprayed the weeds in the lawn.
-If a customer has a Fescue, then it is usually not treated with the same chemicals as Bermuda or Zoysia, therefore, it will not have a blue tint.
+If it was a fertilizer or lime application, the blue spots are from where the technician sprayed the weeds in the lawn.
+If your lawn is Fescue, then it is usually not treated with the same chemicals as Bermuda or Zoysia, therefore, it will not have a blue tint.
 We suggest that you take a wet paper towel and wipe it over the area in question and it should have blue on it, unless it is fescue, new sod or a newly seeded area.

 -